message/iata/LI.md

 - spouses, registered partners, children under 21 years, grandchildren under 21 years, dependent children, dependent grandchildren, dependent parents or dependent grandparents of nationals of EEA Member States and Switzerland.
 They must present proof of their relationship;
 - passengers with a D visa issued by a Schengen Member State they are traveling to;
 - passengers with a Schengen C visa issued by Switzerland after 16 March 2020;
-- passengers with a COVID-19 vaccination certificate stating that they were fully vaccinated;
+- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated;
 - unvaccinated passengers younger than 18 years if they are traveling with their fully-vaccinated guardians.
 3. Passengers must have:
 - a negative COVID-19 PCR or RT-PCR test taken at most 72 hours before departure from the first embarkation point; or